Special Ability Scholarships – Performing Arts

 - For dance students – Years 7 to 9 students should show evidence of working towards a RAD Intermediate Foundation Ballet level and or a Grade 5 or equivalent in other styles (Gold in Tap).
 Years 10 to 12 should have a minimum of RAD Intermediate level and or a Grade 6 equivalent in other styles (Intermediate Gold in Tap).

-- Strong academic achievement as noted in past school reports.
+- Academic achievement as noted in past school reports.

 - High level of enthusiasm in and commitment to the IGGS Curricular and Co-Curricular Performing Arts program.